-Ancillary airline fees continue to rise.
+Ancillary airline fees are in a seemingly endless spiral up.
 We find them annoying and, even when we can afford to pay them, we just don’t like to.
-Since we last updated checked bag fees in 2018, you won’t be surprised to learn that they have started to increase again.
+Since we last updated checked bag fees on Hawaii Flights only 9 months ago, you won’t be surprised to learn that they have started to increase again.

 What have you been doing about bag fees, if anything?

 We continue to rethink packing when traveling to and from Hawaii, and at least in part that is to help reduce bag fees.
 For one thing, last year we bought new carry-on’s that really help and have avoided problems (see tips and tricks below).